ITIL® – IT Infrastructure Library® for IT Service Management (ITSM) – ITIL 2011

 Where do you start if you're new to ITIL?

-Benefits Of Using ITIL
+Benefits of using ITIL

-ITIL provides guidance on how to manage IT infrastructure so as to streamline IT services in line with business expectations.
 ITIL is a best practice framework, presenting the consolidated experience of organisations worldwide on how best to manage IT services to meet business needs.

 Key benefits of adopting ITIL are: